Phoulkon: Etymology

 The term phoulkon is first attested to in the Strategikon of Maurice, a military manual written in the 590s.
 Written in Greek, the author of the Strategikon "also frequently employed Latin and other terms which have been in common military use", as Latin continued to be the language of the army at that time.
-Therefore, the word, like other military terminology found in the manual, is likely a Greek transliteration of the Latin word *fulcum, though this Latin term is not attested to in any surviving texts.
+Therefore, the word, like other military terminology found in the manual, is likely a Greek transliteration of a hypothetical Latin word *fulcum, though this Latin term is not attested to in any surviving texts.
 The only other early Byzantine author to use the term was Theophanes the Confessor, who describes Rhazates arranging his troops in three phoulka when facing Heraclius's army at the Battle of Nineveh (627).
 Later Byzantine writings, such as De velitatione bellica and Praecepta Militaria, describe keeping a portion of troops, either cavalry or infantry, in phoulka to serve as guard while the rest of the army dispersed for pillaging or foraging.
 These later usages appear to have evolved to simply mean a "battle formation", rather than Maurice's specific description of a shield wall tactic.

 No consensus exists on the etymology of phoulkon.
 One proposal derives it from the word furca, a fork, to describe a body of troops arranged in a wedge shape.
 Another proposal derives the term from a Germanic word describing a body of troops; similar terms are found in the Germanic languages, including Old English folc ("host, army"; cf. gefylce "troop, division"), Old Saxon folc ("troop, division"), and Old Norse fólk ("people, host, troop"), fylki ("array, formation").
 Germanic soldiers were attested to in the Late Roman army, recruited either directly into the army or serving as allied foederati.

 Ancient Greek "εφελκίς", "εφέλκιον" (efelkis, efelkion), scab of a sore, the protective crust formed over a wound, word used also to describe a defensive shield formation.
 From "επί" (epi), "on" + "έλκος" (elkos), "wound", latinicized as: "fulcum".